tsostarics/rise_stimuli/README.md

+This repository contains the code to create the stimuli used in my dissertation work.
+On github, only code and documentation is available.
+On the OSF, all materials (including audio files) are available.

+For the reader, the most relevant files to read will be:

+ - README.md
+ - Writeups/flowchart.qmd and its output

+For R coder, the most relevant files are in

+ - _targets.R
+ - Writeups/*.qmd
+ - Helpers/*.R

+For the phonetician, the most relevant files are in

+ - Helpers/bezier_helpers.R
+ - Helpers/syllable_helpers.R
+ - Helpers/tcog_helpers.R
+ - Helpers/tiermanips_helpers.R
+ - Helpers/resynthesis_helpers.R
+ - Scripts/ (contains all praat scripts used)
+ - Writeups/midphon_figures.qmd
+ - Writeups/resynthesis_analysis.qmd
+ - Writeups/spectral_measures_analysis.qmd
+ - Writeups/tcog_figures.qmd
+ - Writeups/

 ## Prerequisites and Important Notes
  - Must install montreal forced aligner in a conda environment named `aligner`.
  - Should download the US MFA dictionary and acoustic files and add to Scripts